 - Dubrovnik Winter Festival and New Year’s Eve celebrations – December.

 Dubrovnik Old Town has become synonymous with King’s Landing.
-So many memorable scenes took place there, including one of the most iconic scenes of the entire scenes (that does not include the dragons!), the famous Walk of Shame by Cersei Lannister in the fifth season finale.
+So many memorable scenes took place there.
+Actually, these include one of the most iconic scenes of the entire series (dragons excluded!).
+Specifically, we mean the famous Walk of Shame by Cersei Lannister in the fifth season finale.

-Minceta tower, on the northern side of Dubrovnik Old Town, is the location where Daenerys kept her dragons – The House of the Undying.
+Minceta tower, on the northern side of Dubrovnik Old Town, is where Daenerys keeps her dragons.
+Specifically, it’s called the House of the Undying in the series.

-The Rector’s Palace, St. Dominic Street, Ethnoghaphic Museum of Dubrovnik, the atrium of the Belvedere Hotel, Pile, with the view of the Bokar and Lovrijenac forts and Bokar are also the locations where significant portions of the plot of the series take place.
+The Rector’s Palace, St. Dominic Street, Ethnoghaphic Museum of Dubrovnik, the atrium of the Belvedere Hotel, Pile, with the view of the Bokar and Lovrijenac forts and Bokar.
+These are also the locations you’ll recognize.
+Significant portions of the plot of the series take place.